varun13169/Engineers_Garage/Controlling Mouse Pointer using Python Script and Accelerometer/README.md

 ###Little bit about accelerometer being used:
 I’m using adxl335 it’s a triple axis accelerometer.
 It can measure acceleration with a minimum full scale range of +-3g.
 It can used to measure tilt by measuring static acceleration of gravity or it can measure impact from shock and vibration by measuring dynamic acceleration.<br>
-For more details and knowledge you can always look up adxl335 [datasheet].
+For more details and knowledge you can always look up adxl335 [datasheet].<br>

 ###Source Code:
 This program is an application of ADC and serial communication.<br>
 I already did explain ADC [here], check it before reading this article.<br>